BarisGece/mHC/README.md

 ### Provisioning  Virtual Machine on Proxmox-VE via Terraform

 **Terraform Proxmox Provider** can create **Virtual Machines(*Instances, Guest OS*)** via an **ISO** or **CLONE(*existing images*)** such as *Packer Proxmox Builder*.
 Cloud-init defined Proxmox-VE templates were created by `create-template-via-cloudinit.sh` & `packer_proxmox-clone`.
 New instances will be created using these templates.
 The Terraform can be found [here](./terraform).

+#### Terraform Input Variables

+The same variable cannot be assigned multiple values ​​within a single resource, so variables are loaded in the following order and subsequent resources override previous values.

+- **Environment variables**
+- The `terraform.tfvars` file
+- The `terraform.tfvars.json` file
+- Any `*.auto.tfvars` or `*.auto.tfvars.json` files, *execution order is by file names*
+- Any `-var` and `-var-file` options on the command line, *in the order they are provided*

 #### Terraform Proxmox Provider Variables